joemoose/dungeoneers.d20/docs/backgrounds/foundling.md

 # Foundling

+---

-> An odd birthmark, a strange smell: somehow, the touch of _elsewhere_ still lingers.
+An odd birthmark, a strange smell: somehow, the touch of _elsewhere_ still lingers.
 You'll never fit in, at least not where you're at.

-## Names

-Faunus, Snowdrop, Wisp, Silverdew, Brim, Solstice, Steeleye, Sileas, Gossamer, Hazel
+---

 ## Starting Gear